jrs-coding-school/nosql-camp/dbs-and-docs/index.md

 By completing this module you will be able to:
 - Define CouchDB and PouchDB
 - Describe the factors that favor NoSQL databases.
-- Describe where specific types of databases fit within the CAP theorem.
 - Manage CouchDB databases and documents with Futon.
 - Manage CouchDB with it's Hypertext Transfer Protocol (HTTP) Application Programming Interface (API) using a Command Line Interface (CLI).
 - Manage PouchDB/CouchDB databases and documents with PouchDB's JavaScript API.